2025 NFL season

-The 2025 NFL season is the 106th season of the National Football League (NFL).
-The regular season began on September 4, 2025, with reigning Super Bowl champion Philadelphia defeating Dallas in the NFL Kickoff Game, and is set to end on January 4, 2026.
-The playoffs are scheduled to start on January 10, and will conclude with Super Bowl LX, the league's championship game, at Levi's Stadium in Santa Clara, California, on February 8.
+The 2025 NFL season was the 106th season of the National Football League (NFL).
+The regular season began on September 4, 2025, with reigning Super Bowl champion Philadelphia defeating Dallas in the NFL Kickoff Game, and ended on January 4, 2026.
+The playoffs began on January 10, and concluded on February 8 with Super Bowl LX, the league's championship game, in which Seattle defeated New England at Levi's Stadium in Santa Clara, California.

 Player movement

 The 2025 NFL league year and trading period began on March 12.
 On March 10, teams were allowed to exercise options for 2025 on players with option clauses in their contracts, submit qualifying offers to their pending restricted free agents, and submit a Minimum Salary Tender to retain exclusive negotiating rights to their players with expiring 2024 contracts and fewer than three accrued seasons of free agent credit.
 Teams are required to be under the salary cap using the "top 51" definition (in which the 51 highest paid-players on the team's payroll must have a combined salary cap).
 On March 12, clubs were allowed to contact and begin contract negotiations with players whose contracts had expired and thus became unrestricted free agents.
 The season's salary cap increase $23.8 million per team for a total of $279.2 million per team.